cdev-framework/cdev-website/content/docs/gettingstarted/installingcdev.md

 ## Test Api Endpoint

 We can also check that our `Api` has been properly created and configured with our `Serverless Function`.
-We must use the `Output` command to get the url that the Cloud generated for our `Api`.
+We can use the `Output` command to get the url that the Cloud generated for our `Api`.
 ```bash
 cdev output hello_world_comp.api.demoapi.endpoint
 ```